ufukty/gonfique/README.md

 <img src="assets/Gonfique.png" alt="Gonfique logo" height="300px">

-Gonfique is a special kind of YAML-to-Go and JSON-to-Go that has the **customization** options when developers need to create mappings for config files.
+Gonfique is a special kind of YAML-to-Go and JSON-to-Go that has the **customization** options developers need when they create mappings for config files.
 Gonfique also works **offline** unlike online services which makes Gonfique easier to integrate into build process and always keep mapping types up-to-date.

 Having Gonfique integrated into the build pipeline, developers can use extremely dynamic schemas like storing part of the config information in the keys.
 Dynamic keys are breeze to work with, as they make accessing to particular entry a.dot.access.close.
-Before Gonfique an update in the source file would need developer to open the online service and regenerate the mapping file.
+Before Gonfique, an update in the source file would need developer to open the online service and regenerate the mapping file.
 With Gonfique, _as the mapping file gets updated_, the LSP checks whole codebase at instant and IDE points to the files where a previously working config access went broken.
 So, the developer gets a chance to fix before prod.

 > ```go
 > cfg.the.["road"].to.["panics"].is.["paved"].with.["hardcoded"]["strings"]